 Daniela Mielke is the Managing Partner of Commerce Technology Advisors, LLC, a privately held consulting firm, which she founded in 2016.
 Ms. Mielke is a global fintech executive with extensive experience of nearly 30 years in the financial services industry, leading organizations through strategic transformation in the face of rapid technology and dynamic market changes.
 Ms. Mielke has held numerous senior positions including, among others, as Chief Executive Officer of RS2 Inc., Chief Strategy and Product Officer at Vantiv Inc. (now Worldpay), VP, Head of Global Strategy and Market Intelligence for PayPal Inc., SVP of Strategy at Visa, and Engagement Manager for McKinsey & Company.
 Ms. Mielke currently serves as a member of the Boards of Directors of The Bancorp Inc. and WisdomTree Investments, Inc. She previously served on the boards of Fintech Athena Acquisition Corp. as well as Finca International, a global NGO dedicated to alleviating poverty.
 Ms. Mielke also sits on the audit committee and governance committee of Wisdomtree Investments, Inc., is the Chair of the nominating and governance committee of The Bancorp Inc. and sits on the Risk and ESG committees of The Bancorp, Inc. Ms. Mielke is NACD (National Association of Corporate Directors) Directorship Certified.
-Ms. Mielke holds a Master of Business Administration in International Management from the IMD Business School (Lausanne, Switzerland), a Master of Science in Economics from the University of Fribourg (Fribourg, Switzerland).
+Ms. Mielke holds a Master of Business Administration in International Management from the IMD Business School (Lausanne, Switzerland), a Master of Science in Economics from the University of Fribourg (Fribourg, Switzerland), as well as a Bachelor's degree in Hotel and Restaurant Management from the École hôtelière de Lausanne, Switzerland,